 The different types of profit margin

-There are three types of profit margin – and you’ll need to understand all three to achieve success as a business owner.
+There are three types of margin – and you’ll need to understand all three to achieve success as a business owner.

 Gross profit margin